 Ebay Alternative #3: Walmart

-For the past several years, Walmart has been ramping up their online sales and growing at an exponential rate of 40% year over year.
+For the past several years, Walmart has been ramping up their 3rd party online sales and growing at an exponential rate of 40% year over year.
 They also offer a fulfillment service very similar to Amazon FBA.

 The Pros Of Selling On Walmart Vs Ebay